Welch Hall Renovation—phase 1: 1978 wing

 Dean Appling, Associate Dean, CNS

-The renovated building provides modern and flexible teaching and research space within a venue designed for interdisciplinary work.
-This comprehensive renovation increased the building’s research capacity by 30%, and significantly improved its efficiency through sharing common resources, including core facilities and scientific instrumentation.
-In addition, the new design modernized the general-purpose classrooms, while providing space, furnishings and technology to support Texas Academic Transformation Initiatives.
+Welch Hall provides modern and flexible teaching and research space within a venue designed for interdisciplinary work.
+This comprehensive renovation increased the building’s research capacity by 30%, and significantly improved its efficiency through sharing common resources, including core facilities and expensive instrumentation.
+In addition, the new design modernized the general purpose classrooms, while providing space, furnishings and technology to support Texas Academic Transformation Initiatives.
 The new, dynamic student spaces connect the important research that is conducted in Welch Hall with the larger UT Austin community.
-On the research floors, the plan was re-conceived to maximize space utilization, connectivity, collaboration, openness and transparency.
-Natural light and visibility transformed an inefficient and tired space into a bright, flexible and inviting environment for research.

 Photography (c) Andrea Calo